Since 2011 (for the 2010 tax year), retiring allowances are reported on the T4 slip instead of the T4A slip.

 - a benefit derived from certain counselling services;

 - payments for accumulated vacation leave not taken before retirement;

 - wages in lieu of termination notice; and

-- damages for violations or alleged violations of an employee's applicable human rights awarded under human rights legislation, to the extent these damages are not taxable.
+- damages for violations or alleged violations of an employee's applicable human rights awarded under human rights legislation, to the extent these amounts are not taxable.
 For more information, see Interpretation Bulletin IT 337R4 – CONSOLID, Retiring Allowances.

 If you pay a retiring allowance to a resident of Canada, deduct income tax from any part you pay directly to the recipient using the lump-sum withholding rates.

 Retiring allowances must be taxed even if a recipient's total earnings received or receivable during the calendar year, including the lump-sum payment, are less than the total amount claimed on his or her Form TD1, Personal Tax Credits Return.

 Combine all retiring allowance payments that you have paid or expect to pay in the calendar year when determining the withholding rates for lump-sum payments.